Congratulations, Aggie Basketball!

 If NMSU wins its conference tournament, the guys seeding the NCAA Tournament might give the Aggies a competitive first-round matchup.
 And the Aggies might just be battle-hardened, unselfish, and quick enough to take advantage.
 (Hawaii moved them into the top-100 at 79 in one ranking system.)

 These gifts can keep on giving.
 High school hoopsters who'd never heard of NMSU watched those games.
 They saw a gutsy, fun team playing the right way.
 The kind of team they could imagine making even stronger by joining it – a good team, but one on which they could earn playing time.

 Here's wishing the team – and you – a Happy New Year!

-[The above column appeared this morning, Sunday, 15 October 2017, in the Las Cruces Sun-News, as well as on the newspaper's website and KRWG's website.
+[The above column appeared this morning, Sunday, 30 December, in the Las Cruces Sun-News, as well as on the newspaper's website and on KRWG's website.
 A spoken version will air on KRWG Wednesday and Saturday and on KTAL-LP 101.5 FM on Thursday morning.]

 [It was a good weekend for NSMU sports.
 I wrote the column before getting to watch the Aggies' football team win (in O.T.) its first bowl game since 1960 -- before most parents of current Aggie football players were born.
 I've never met coach Doug Martin; but I did wonder about the wisdom of NMSU administrators letting the guy hang without a contract extension into recruiting period.